Cook County Board of Commissioners 1st district

 Cook County Board of Commissioners 1st district is a single-member electoral district for the Cook County Board of Commissioners currently represented by Tara Stamps, a Democrat.

 History

-The district was established in 1994, when the board transitioned to holding elections in single-member districts, as opposed to the previous arrangement of having two multi-member districts districts: one for ten members from the city of Chicago and another for seven members from suburban Cook County.
+The district was established in 1994, when the board transitioned to holding elections in single-member districts, as opposed to the previous arrangement of having two multi-member districts: one for ten members from the city of Chicago and another for seven members from suburban Cook County.

 Geography

 Since its inception, the district has covered parts of the West Side of Chicago and parts of the western suburbs of Cook County.

 1994 boundaries

 In its initial 1994 iteration, the district encompassed parts of the West Side of Chicago as well as the western suburbs of Cook County.